The Curriculum at Guiseley Primary School

 Promoting good health and positive well-being of pupils, staff and parents is an important aspect of our school and we continually review our provision and practice within the four-core areas: Personal, Social and Health Education (PSHE), Healthy Eating, Physical Activity and Social, Emotional and Mental Health (SEMH).

 Play-times are an important part of our pupils being happy, healthy and ready to learn.
-We have well-staffed and equipped playgrounds, a sports field and two separate outdoor areas specifically for the children in EYFS.
+We have well-staffed and equipped playgrounds, a sports field, multi-games area (MUGA), gym equipment and two separate outdoor areas specifically for the children in EYFS.
 Our Year 5 and 6 children can choose to become Play Leaders to lead activities and help with the organisation of Sports Day.

 Food Ambassadors, nominated by their peers at the beginning of each year, communicate with lunchtime supervisors and kitchen staff and make suggestions on how school lunches may be improved.
-Healthy eating is encouraged at all times and supported by the free fruit and veg scheme for KS1 and by providing KS2 children with a healthy tuck shop option during playtime.
+Healthy eating is always encouraged and supported by the free fruit and veg scheme for KS1.

 Children are given opportunities to develop their musical skills through private tuition and various clubs, including the school choir and orchestra.
-In Year 2, weekly percussion lessons form part of the music curriculum, and in Year 3 children are taught recorder lessons each week.
-The children put on wonderful performances over Christmas, Harvest time and during the Summer Term at the annual ‘Guiseley’s Got Rhythm’ event held at Guiseley Theatre.
-Regular performance assemblies highlight our many talented children and the ‘Guiseley’s Got Talent’ event in the Autumn Term is always an exciting time in the school calendar.
+As part of our music curriculum, children in Year 2 are taught percussion and in Year 3 they are taught the recorder.
+The children put on wonderful performances over Christmas, Harvest time and during the Summer Term at the annual ‘Guiseley’s Got Rhythm’ event.
+Regular performance assemblies highlight our many talented children and the ‘Guiseley’s Got Talent’ event is always an exciting time in the school calendar.

 In addition, trained staff support children in our nurture provision, called ‘The Hive’.
 The Hive is used throughout the day for 1:1 or small group work support.
 Interventions include speech and language, sign language, gross motor, social interaction and team skills.

-Our Learning Mentor, Mrs Hewitt, is also available to support children, who for a variety of reasons may need additional support for short or longer periods of time.
+Our Learning Mentor, Mrs Hewitt, is available to support children, who for a variety of reasons may need additional support for short or longer periods of time.
 Support is provided during regular drop in sessions, 1:1 or small group work sessions or at lunchtime nurture clubs, which run daily and are offered to every child in Key Stage 2.
-Miss Adair, Mrs Bradbury and Mrs Buckton are the other staff members of the Well-being Team and children are encouraged to speak to staff if they are experiencing difficulties either at school or home.
+Miss Adair, Mrs Bradbury, Mr Partridge and Mrs Wharton are the other staff members of the Wellbeing Team and children are encouraged to speak to staff if they are experiencing difficulties either at school or home.

-At Guiseley Primary School, we intend that the impact of our curriculum is that children will be academically and physically prepared for the next phase of their education, in Britain and the world.
+At Guiseley Primary School, our intention is that children will be academically and physically prepared for the next phase of their education, in Britain and the world.
 Our curriculum places the children at the centre of their own learning and teachers continually evaluate the curriculum to best suit the needs of the children in an ever-changing society.

-Our children have a confident set of skills, knowledge and moral values that prepares them for living in a community demonstrating tolerance and equality.
-They are able to think for themselves; face challenges with a growth mind-set and show resilience and positivity.
-This is evident in the daily interaction of all members of our school community.
+Upon leaving our school in Year 6, we aim for our children to have a confident set of skills, knowledge and moral values that prepare them for living in the community, demonstrating tolerance and respect for equality.
+They will be independent thinkers and face challenges with resilience and positivity.

 Each half term, curriculum evaluations take place, which help teachers to forward plan for the next phase in a child’s learning.
 Termly assessments of the foundation subjects enable staff to identify gaps, monitor the attainment levels in the different subject areas and identify under performing groups of children.
 This information is used to address gaps by informing future planning and (where appropriate) the planning of interventions.